-I am a music producer/song writer and co-founder of The Cool Band for Cool Kids, KIKERIKI!
-I have always worked for myself in a creative capacity and from home – a legitimate professional career never felt right for me, in fact, I was very headstrong about working in the entertainment industry as a teenager, for better or for worse!
-(Oh the advice I would give my 18 year old self now).
-I actually started my music career as a wedding singer (!) but I was always writing and recording songs – this lead me to a decade long publishing deal writing songs for pop stars and producing music from my home studio.
-When I became pregnant with my daughter it was a fairly easy transition into motherhood and staying athome (I would work when she was asleep) and 7 years and one more child later that’s kind of how it still works – except now they are banging down the studio door and helping with vocals on my tracks!
-My husband is a designer who mainly works from home so that has allowed us to be fairly flexible parents.
+I am a music producer/songwriter and co-founder of The Cool Band for Cool Kids, KIKERIKI!
+I have always worked for myself in a creative capacity, and from home – a legitimate professional career never felt right for me I was very headstrong about working in the entertainment industry as a teenager, for better or for worse!
+(Oh, the advice I would give my 18-year-old self now).
+I actually started my music career as a wedding singer (!) but I was always writing and recording songs – this led me to a decade-long publishing deal writing songs for pop stars and producing music from my home studio.
+When I became pregnant with my daughter it was a fairly easy transition into motherhood and staying at home (I would work when she was asleep) and 7 years and one more child later that’s kind of how it still works – except now they are banging down the studio door and helping with vocals on my tracks!
+My husband is a designer who mainly works from home so that has given us the freedom to be fairly flexible parents.

-I think it was on the next visit out (a year or so later) that we seriously started to think about the project and named it KIKERIKI! (which is how you say cockadoodledoo in German!)
-We really felt we could write some fresh, hip and exciting kids material that could entertain families all around the world and we immediately started conceptualizing a brand that could reflect our ideas about eco parenting and our tastes in art, illustration and fashion!
-Our main inspiration was actually a lot of our favourite children’s authors – namely Oliver Jeffers, Jon Klassen and all the old golden books that our kids love.
-We were interested in offering a kind of children’s entertainment that went against so much of the glossy, over produced and cheesy media on offer.
-Inspired by some of the classics, The Muppets, Seasame Street, and also adult comedy like Flight of The Concords and more contemporary children’s content Peppa Pig, Charlie and Lola and Yo Gabba Gabba, we found an incredible illustrator from the Netherlands, Iris Deppe to help us create some animated and illustrated friends to join in Kikeriki!
-Fast forward another couple of years and lots of hard work and now we have our first album released and have been invited to Cinekid in Amsterdam this October 2014 to pitch our idea to make Kikeriki into a tv series and cross media product – a super exciting time (and a very long flight by myself without the kids, brilliant!!)
-It’s taken a lot of hard work and it’s sometimes very difficult to stay motivated and find time, both with two young children, bills to pay and a very large time difference – but it’s so satisfying to finally hear kids jumping around to the songs and getting involved and excited about what we have created!
+I think it was on the next visit (a year or so later) that we seriously started to think about the project and named it KIKERIKI! (which is how you say cock-a-doodle-doo in German!)
+We felt we could write some fresh, hip, and exciting kids’ material that could entertain families all around the world and we immediately started conceptualizing a brand that could reflect our ideas about eco parenting and our tastes in art, illustration, and fashion!
+Our main inspiration was a lot of our favorite children’s authors – namely Oliver Jeffers, Jon Klassen, and all the old golden books that our kids love.
+We were interested in offering a kind of children’s entertainment that went against so much of the glossy, overproduced, and cheesy media on offer.
+Inspired by some of the classics, The Muppets, Sesame Street, and also adult comedy like Flight of The Concords and more contemporary children’s content like Peppa Pig, Charlie, and Lola, and Yo Gabba Gabba, we found an incredible illustrator from the Netherlands, Iris Deppe to help us create some animated and illustrated friends to join in Kikeriki!
+Fast forward another couple of years and lots of hard work and now we have our first album released and have been invited to Cinekid in Amsterdam this October 2014 to pitch our idea to make Kikeriki into a tv series and cross-media product – a super exciting time (and a very long flight by myself without the kids, brilliant!!)
+It’s taken a lot of hard work and it’s sometimes very difficult to stay motivated and find time, both with two young children, bills to pay, and a very large time difference – but it’s so satisfying to finally hear kids jumping around to the songs and getting involved and excited about what we have created!

 How old are your kid(s)… names?